 Some of the Driving Laws in Maui, Hawaii

 Below are a few driving laws legislated in Maui, Hawaii.
 They are by no means complete.
 If you have questions regarding legal Hawaiian driving procedures, please ask the staff at the rental desk when you pick up your Maui rental car.
 Their information will be the most up-to-date on recently enacted driving laws.
-In addition, they are happy to share their knowledge with you.
+In addition, they are eager and happy to share their knowledge with you.
 State motor vehicle laws are often displayed on rental office walls but are not located in the rental vehicle itself.
 For a visual guide on specific driving restrictions in Maui, visit our Maui map of car rental restrictions.
 Ensure you’re well-informed before hitting the road!

 A driver’s use of handheld mobile phones on Maui is strictly forbidden.
 Be sure to ask the rental staff what is permissible when you pick up your rental vehicle.
 Laws vary from island to island as no single statewide ordinance exists.